 Which technology do they plan to use?

 Many different options exist, and you need to know which one is being used so you can be ready when the interview starts.
-The options include Skype, Apple's FaceTime, Google's Hangouts, HireVue, SparkHire, etc.
+The options include Zoom, Skype, Apple's FaceTime, Google's Hangouts, HireVue, SparkHire, etc.

 Who will be interviewing you?

-Ask for the names and job titles of the people who will be -- or who might be (if they aren't sure) -- interviwing you.
+Ask for the names and job titles of the people who will be -- or who might be (if they aren't sure) -- interviewing you.
 This allows you do address them correctly and also to do your pre-interview research to learn as much as you can about them.

-When asked to participate in a videoconferencing interview, be ready in advance --
+When asked to participate in a video conferencing interview, be ready in advance --

 If you are connecting from home be sure to download any necessary software, and test your connection and your comfort with communicating by web camera.